-Vernon Chalmers Academic, Business, Training and Development Journey
+Vernon Chalmers Academic, Business and Training Development Journey

 “As a young first-year student in Cape Town I made a solemn promise on my way to my first lecture - if ever given the opportunity, I will educate, train and develop others for the rest of my life.” ― Vernon Chalmers